CMSC129-njh/CMSC129_LabAssign2/README.md

 ### Expanded Requirements

-To get a perfect score in the Features Rubrics, implement the four (4) following features:
+To get a perfect score in the Features Rubrics, implement the three (3) following features:

 #### 1. Soft Delete with Restore Functionality